michigan map logo - michigan state flag

 MI Relief Map

-michigan relief map
+Michigan relief map

 Click map to enlarge.

 The detailed Michigan map and the regional Michigan map display cities, roads, rivers, and lakes as well as terrain features.
 The detailed map shows only the State of Michigan, while the regional map shows Michigan and the surrounding region.
-Please be patient while waiting for these large maps to display.

 Michigan Infrastructure > Michigan Airports

-Michigan's capital city is Lansing.
-Other major cities found on the Michigan map include Detroit, Grand Rapids, Warren, Sterling Heights, Flint, Ann Arbor, Livonia and Dearborn.
 In 2005, the population of Michigan was estimated at 10,100,833, which is about 178.2 people per square mile.
+In 2010, Michigan's population declined to 9,883,640 people.
+More recently, in the 2020 census, the Michigan population was 10,077,331.
 The state's Interstate Highways include I-69, I-75, I-94, and I-96, as well as auxiliary routes I-196, I-275, I-496, and I-696.

 Michigan Topography and Natural Attractions